 A 1922 Holly Leaves article discussed plans for a new theatre for the group.
 It's unknown if it got built.
 See a "Studio of the Theatre" article about their new season on page 12 of the September 29 issue.
 It's on Google Books.

-By 1929 the building had been taken over by the Troupers Club.
+By early 1929 the building had been taken over by the Troupers Club.
+This March 1929 photo is from the Herald Examiner collection of the Los Angeles Public Library.
+Their caption:

-In the 1930 city directory they're listed as Troupers Green Room.
+In the 1930 city directory the building was listed as Troupers Green Room.
+This article appeared in the May 30, 1930 issue of the L.A.
+Times:

 Closing: The date is unknown.
 There are no listings for this address in the 1931 or 1932 city directories.